Raleigh, NC Taxotere Watery Eyes Lawsuit Attorneys

 Have you developed watery eyes after taking Taxotere?
 Have you been diagnosed with serious eye conditions that required medical treatment and caused you significant physical and emotional distress?
 If you’ve been harmed by dangerous or defective medications, you deserve to seek compensation from the pharmaceutical company.

 Docetaxel, known by the brand name of Taxotere, is a chemotherapy medication sold by the pharmaceutical company Sanofi-Aventis.
 Taxotere works by shrinking tumors and cancer cells, stopping cancer from spreading to the lymph nodes and other parts of the body.
 Taxotere is primarily used to treat breast cancers but is sometimes prescribed for other types of cancer.

 Although Taxotere successfully treated many patients’ cancers, some patients began experiencing excessively watery eyes during their chemo treatments that would not get better even after finishing chemo.
 Unfortunately, researchers have since discovered that Taxotere use can cause uncontrollable watery eyes.
 This excessive eye watering, together with Taxotere, damages ocular tissues.

 Some Taxotere patients who have developed excessively watery eyes have filed lawsuits against Sanofi-Aventis.
 They allege that Sanofi-Aventis knew that Taxotere could cause these adverse side effects but failed to disclose these risks to physicians and their patients.

-Turn to the Raleigh, NC Taxotere watery eyes lawsuit attorneys at Hotze Runkle for help in obtaining financial recovery for your injuries, medical expenses, and pain and suffering.
+Turn to the Raleigh, NC Taxotere watery eyes lawsuit attorneys at Hotze Runkle PLLC for help in obtaining financial recovery for your injuries, medical expenses, and pain and suffering.